spacemeshos/POET-OLD/protocol.md

 4. Once l1 is computed, discard all other computed labels from memory and keep l1.
 5. Compute the root label le = Hx("", l0, l1)

-When a label value is computed by the algorithm, store it in key/value storage if it is in height <= m.
+- When a label value is computed by the algorithm, store it in a key/value storage if the label's height <= m.
+- Note that this works because only l0 is needed for computing labels in the tree rooted in l1.
+All of the additional edges to nodes in the tree rooted at l1 start at l0.

 ##### DAG Storage
 - Please use [LevelDb](https://github.com/syndtr/goleveldb) for storing label values - LevelDB is available as a C++ or a Go lib